SimbaBuilds/SheetAssist_Backend/app/dev_utils/s3_implementation.md

 ## S3 Implementation - Transitioning from Local File Storage to Amazon S3

 ### Overview
 Transitioning from local file storage to S3-based storage to handle large files (up to 350MB) efficiently using streaming approaches.
+Greater than 100KB files will not be passed directly to this back end anymore.
+Instead, their s3 keys and urls will be present in the attributes of the items in the list of FileUploadMetadata objects.

 ### Core Components